-Academic advisor: Guannan Wei(Tufts University), Youyou Cong(Science Tokyo)
+Academic advisor: Guannan Wei(INRIA/Tufts University), Youyou Cong(Science Tokyo)November 2024- present

-• Aiming for sound and computable static analysis for programs with effect handlers.
+• Aiming to build a sound and computable static analyzer for programs with effect handlers.
 I first implemented several abstract machines (such as the CE(S)K machine and Krivine's machine) in OCaml.
 Based on previous work, I also designed an abstract machine semantics for the object language.
-After implementing this, using a systematic approach called Abstract Abstract Machines (AAM), I will derive an abstract interpreter for the static analysis of the object language (planned).
+After implementing this, using a systematic approach called Abstract Abstract Machines (AAM), I will derive an abstract interpreter for the static analysis of the object language.
+By using the interpreter, I will gain control-flow information that will enable optimizations for effect handlers (planned).

-History and Philosophy of Science Lab, Waseda University, Thesis Student

-Academic advisor: Shigeo Kato
+History and Philosophy of Science Lab, Waseda University, Thesis Student Academic advisor: Shigeo Kato